 Creating an Outline

 An outline is a drafting tool to help you plan your paper.
-An outline provides a linear structure for the sections and/or paragraphs of your paper, depending on the scope of your project.
+An outline provides structure for the sections and/or paragraphs of your paper, depending on the scope of your project.
 Please note that APA style does not require any specific formatting for outlines because APA style is intended for published texts and academic essays.

 An outline should illustrate the progression of your thesis statement.
 Since each paragraph should have a claim supported by evidence, you can use claims and evidence to outline your paper, paragraph by paragraph.